thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 ### Multi tenancy realization

+In the given use case following `multi tenancy realization` will be used.

-* Varibale frontends for each domain
+* Variable frontends for each domain
 * Microservice using [Quarkus Security OpenID Connect Multi Tenancy](https://quarkus.io/guides/security-openid-connect-multitenancy)
-* Database will have an editional entry to seperate the domains
+* Database will have an additional entry to separate the domains
-* Identity and access management will be manage be different Keycloak realms
+* Identity and access management will be managed by different Keycloak realms

 ### Technologies